Last updated 10th June, 2025

 If you have any concerns regarding the safety of your new boiler installation or believe your engineer did a poor job, contact them as soon as possible.
 They must either fix any issues they caused or compensate you for the expense of employing a new engineer.
 You shouldn't have to be concerned if you've employed a Gas Safe engineer.

-Many people opt to relocate their boilers to their lofts.
-However, you must consider the consequences of choosing this site.
-To make room for the boiler, the loft space may need to be renovated.
-This may involve boarding up the loft, installing frost protection on the boiler, installing a loft ladder, and verifying that the wall can support the weight of the boiler.
-Additional upgrades such as these will raise the project's cost.
+Many people opt to relocate their boilers to the loft.
+However, to make room for the boiler, the loft space may need to be renovated.
+This may involve boarding up the loft and installing a loft ladder, as well as protection against frost on the boiler itself.

-Many homeowners choose to place their new boiler in their kitchen closets.
-Most current boilers are designed to be small enough to fit into a cupboard.
-Because combi boilers are compact and do not require additional tanks or cylinders, they fit perfectly into kitchen cupboards.
-As a result, they can be simply tucked away.
+Many current boilers are designed to be small enough to fit into a kitchen cupboard.
+Combi boilers are compact and don't require additional tanks or cylinders, so as a result, can be simply tucked away.

-If you have a utility room in your house, it might be a good place to put your new boiler.
-The boiler will be out of the way and less likely to interfere with your normal living area if it is put here.
-Maintain in mind that you'll need to keep the space surrounding your boiler clear to avoid knocking or obstructing any of its wiring or other components.
+If you have a utility room, it might be a good place to put your new boiler.
+The boiler will be out of the way and less likely to interfere with your normal living space.

 Although there are plenty of options on where you can move your boiler, there are many safety regulations to consider.
 To guarantee that the system is safe to use and compliant with current legislation, your installer will have to follow a set of laws and regulations, including: